• +1-703-684-6777

 • Electric motors: 4X 35 kW continuous power

-• Cockpit canopy: Completely transparent for excellent visibility in all directions
+• Cockpit: Transparent canopy over the cockpit for excellent visibility in all directions

 • Wing configuration: Tandem tapered wing configuration